Built Environments Lab //

 Built Environments Lab

-‘Āina—that which feeds—is the foundation of all we do.
-Working within a dynamic grassroots network of cultural bearers, creative practitioners, scholars, and experts, After Oceanic was formed to support Native intellect, ecological resilience, and collaborative care to envision regenerative, Native-led futures for Hawai‘i’s built environments, and onward.
-Rooted in this deep relationship between land, ocean, and community, our work supports pathways of wellbeing that exist within these interconnected systems, essential to our future.Demonstrating Radical Transformations in Design
+After Oceanic is a grassroots design enterprise for projects in architecture, landscape, and infrastructure. ‘Āina—that which feeds—is the foundation of all we do.Working within a dynamic grassroots network of cultural bearers, creative practitioners, scholars, and experts, After Oceanic was formed to support Native intellect, ecological resilience, and collaborative care to envision regenerative, Native-led futures for Hawai‘i’s built environments, and onward.

-We work both collaboratively and independenly to explore historical context, foster present-day innovation, and engage in critical reflection and dialogue to share knowledge that shapes the future of architecture and urbanism.
+We work both collaboratively and independenly to explore historical context, reconsider present-day innovation, and engage in critical reflection and dialogue to share knowledge that shapes the future of architecture and urbanism.
 By combining design with activism, we create projects that redefine the role of built environments as living systems—holistic, culturally embedded spaces that evolve through continuous regeneration.
 Our work is a commitment to reshaping Hawai‘i’s spatial futures in ways that honor the past while embracing forward-thinking ecological design.
 We challenge the dominant paradigms of architecture and land use by placing Native knowledge systems and biocultural stewardship at the forefront of design, planning, and development.

 Regenerating Native Built Environments